Indre-V/blossom-therapy/README.md

 ## Testing

-Testing summary and results can be found [here](/blossom-therapy/TESTING.md).
+Testing summary and results can be found in [TESTING.md](TESTING.md) file.

 ## Future Features